ClanCats/Container/docs/20__Container_Files/10_Syntax.md

 ### Arrays

-Its important to notice that all arrays are internally associative.
-When defining a simple list the associative key is automatically generated and represents the items index.
+It's important to notice that all arrays are internally associative.
+When defining a simple list the associative key is automatically generated and represents the index of the item.

 This means that the array `{'A', 'B'}` equals `{0: 'A', 1: 'B'}`.